openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer {#credential_offer}

-The Credential Issuer sends Credential Offer as an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client_metadata).
+The Credential Issuer sends Credential Offer using an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client_metadata).

 The Credential Offer object, which is a JSON-encoded object with the Credential Offer parameters, can be sent by value or by reference.